nate-browne/CSE12_Redesign/README.md

 ### Required Materials
 1. Either `clang++` or `g++`
-2. Valgrind and GDB, or other debugging tools
+2. Valgrind and GDB/LLDB, or other debugging tools

 ### Recommended Materials
 *Coming soon!*

 ### Contact
-Send me an email at nbrowne [at] ucsd [dot] edu or at natebrowne [at] outlook [dot] com if you have any suggestions/fixes/other stuff like that.
+Send me an email at nbrowne [at] ucsd [dot] edu or at npcompletenate [at] protonmail [dot] com if you have any suggestions/fixes/other stuff like that.